ronaldbosma/azure-integration-services-quickstart/demos/demo-guide.md

 1. Click the `Topics` tab and open the `aisquick-sample` topic.
 1. View the traffic that has passed through the topic in the overview.
 1. Click the `Subscriptions` tab to see the subscriptions created for the Function App and Logic App.

+### Logic App

+1. Navigate to the Logic App in the Azure portal.
+1. Click the `Workflows` tab.
+1. Select the `aisquick-sample-workflow` workflow.
+1. Review the workflow in the designer:
+    1. The workflow is triggered by a Service Bus message.
+    1. The message is parsed to extract the ID.
+    1. The message is stored in blob storage with the ID in the file name.
+1. Click the `Run history` tab and review the executed runs.
+1. Go back to the Logic App.
+1. Click the `Connections` tab.
+1. Open the `Service Provider Connections` tab and review the deployed connections.
+1. Click the `Parameters` tab and review the available parameters.
+1. Click the `Environment variables` tab.
+1. Show that the `ApiManagement_subscriptionKey` variable uses a key vault reference.
+1. Show the different variables used by the connections.

 ### Azure Function